Faraón Love Shady: 2022–present: "Freestyle Session #13: RIP Resentido" and concerts

-In April 2022, he premiered his second diss, against the Puerto Rican rapper Residente, entitled "Freestyle Session #13: RIP resentido".
-The song generated a great impact on Internet, the video exceeded the figure of one million views in less than a day and ranked number one in YouTube trends.
-The context of the tiraera originates from the controversy between Residente and Colombian singer J Balvin, and, with it, the launch of "BZRP Music Sessions #49".
+In April 2022, he premiered his second diss, against the Puerto Rican rapper Residente, entitled "Freestyle Session #13: RIP Resentido".
+The song generated a great impact on the Internet, the video exceeded the figure of one million views in less than a day and ranked number one in YouTube trends.
+The context of the tiraera originates from the controversy between Residente and Colombian singer J Balvin, and, with it, the launch of "Bzrp Music Sessions, Vol. 49".
 Love Shady previously demonstrated his disagreement with Residente and his support for Balvin through stories on his Instagram account.
 Regarding the song, in an Instagram post where Faraón promotes the single, Residente commented: "You're the best.
 I'm your fan.
 Keep hitting it hard and writing", to which Jesús replied: "Residente, thanks.
 Since you're wearing the 'R' I await your answer.
 This is resolved in the booth", followed by a story: "Thanks for accepting it, it's good to add one more fan, I've always hit him hard and that's only 13% of my potential."

-In May 2022, he performed a concert in Arequipa, his hometown, being his first concert in 2 years; followed by other presentations in Cochabamba, Chiclayo, Juliaca, Tingo María, Lima, Trujillo, Piura, and Tacna.
+In May 2022, he performed a concert in Arequipa, his hometown, being his first concert in 2 years; followed by other appearances in Cochabamba, Chiclayo, Juliaca, Tingo María, Lima, Trujillo, Piura, Tacna, etc. In November 2022 he is announced as one of the artists present at the Electric Daisy Carnival electronic music festival, which will take place in February 2023 in Mexico.

-In November 2022 he is announced as one of the artists present at the Electric Daisy Carnival electronic music festival, which will take place in February 2023 in Mexico.
+In March 2024, he participates in the remix of the single "Jugo de Tu Xoxa" with Puerto Rican artists Durán the Coach and Luigi 21 Plus.

 Musical style and influences

 Faraón described himself as El Dios del Trap ("The God of Trap") and El Dios de la Versatilidad ("The God of Versatility").
-His fans are known as "hibrído gang".
+His fans are known as the "híbrido gang".
 His videos show him with different necklaces that attract the attention of the public, including many mocking reactions.

-Faraón cites American Reggaetón and trap singer Tekashi 6ix9ine as his favorite singer and has publicly expressed his support for 6ix9ine being released from jail.
+Faraón cites American rapper 6ix9ine as his favorite and has publicly expressed his support for 6ix9ine being released from jail.
 In addition, his hair highlights show great admiration for the artist.
 While many of his songs include sexually explicit lyrics, he has avoided lyrics that explicitly objectify or disrespect women.
 Faraón has stated that his music and lyrics are sexually explicit and "women shouldn't be offended because it is aimed at hot women who like to be talked dirty to," according to him, "that turns them on".
 His songs often speak of relationships and heartbreaks, inspired by what other artists are doing and what his audience wants.

 As the Colombian singer J Balvin describes, "What do I think of Faraón Love Shady?
-It seems to me that he is a person who represents his country, in his own way and in his own style, each person has their or way of doing things."
+It seems to me that he is a person who represents his country, in his way and his style, each person has their or way of doing things."